-- The prices quoted below are due change (ie. go up) in March 2019.
+- Note that some prices quoted below went up in March 2019.

 - When you pay to leave, it is assumed that you will be out of the gate within 30 minutes.
 If you need longer (for example, if you intend to leave late at night), say so when paying (otherwise, your ticket for raising the gate will time out).